IMZihad21/crud-articles/20211223_Essential_Concepts_for_JavaScript_Developers_in_Back-End_Development.md

 Aggregation involves gathering and summarizing data, making it useful for analytics and reporting.

-- **MongoDB**: MongoDB’s aggregation pipelines enable you to group, filter, and transform data, creating complex summaries.
+- **MongoDB**: MongoDBâ€™s aggregation pipelines enable you to group, filter, and transform data, creating complex summaries.
 - **SQL Databases**: SQL aggregation functions (e.g., COUNT, SUM, AVG) let you perform similar operations, enabling you to summarize large sets of data based on specific conditions.

 Aggregations are essential when analyzing large data volumes, particularly for reporting, dashboards, and business insights.